Zurich-Trading-Simulator/OtreeZTS/README.md

 # ZTS Trading Simulator
-This is the repository for the Zurich Trading Simulator (ZTS) a web-based behaviour experiment in the form of a trading game, designed by the Chair of Cognitive Science - ETH Zurich.
+This is the repository for the Zurich Trading Simulator (ZTS) a web-based behavior experiment in the form of a trading game, designed by the Chair of Cognitive Science - ETH Zurich.
 It is developed using oTree an open-source platform for behavioral research.